Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: Deep Learning

-Neural networks, or artificial neural networks, are at the heart of deep learning~\cite{goodfellow:2016}.
+To begin, we introduce the concept of a neural network.
+Neural networks, or artificial neural networks (ANNs), are at the heart of deep learning~\cite{goodfellow:2016}.
 In the literature, we find a wide variety of neural networks, like feed-forward networks, convolutional neural networks~\cite{goodfellow:2016}, recurrent neural networks~\cite{rumelhart:1986}, long short-term memory (LSTM) networks~\cite{hochreiter:1997}, and ResNets~\cite{he:2016}.
-Of course, there are many more, but they are out of the scope of this work.
+Of course, there are many more, but they are out of the scope of this module (see~\cite{bishop:2006,goodfellow:2016,burkov:2019,geron:2022,higham:2019}).
+Now we will turn our focus to three types of neural networks: (i) feed-forward neural networks, (ii) DGM networks, a type of recurrent neural network, and (iii) residual neural networks (ResNets).